 About this listing

 Entire top floor.
-800 sq ft of bright open space in the most attractive, central part of Nashville.
-Walk to trendy Hillsboro Village and dozens of restaurants and coffee shops.
+800 sq ft of bright space in the most desirable central part of Nashville.
+Walk to trendy Hillsboro Village\Belmont and dozens of restaurants and coffee shops.
 10 minute drive/Lyft/Uber to Lower Broadway and ditto the Bluebird.

-IN COMPLIANCE with Metro Nashville permit and business license requirements.
+IN COMPLIANCE with Metro Nashville permit and business license requirements and inspections.

-Entire top floor of house including bedroom with queen-sized bed, living room/bedroom with futon and/or airbed (double or queen), bathroom, and a small room with microwave and dorm fridge (I've listed the space as 2 bedrooms but one is really the living room that can be used as a bedroom).
-You can always use the main refrigerator downstairs to store larger items.
+Entire top floor of house including bedroom with queen-sized bed, living room/bedroom with full-sized futon and/or double airbed, bathroom, and a small room with microwave and dorm fridge (I've listed the space as 2 bedrooms but one is really the living room that can be used as a bedroom).
+You can always get what you need from the full downstairs kitchen and make light meals by arrangement (though for short term guests, I definitely recommend the many great coffee shops and restaurants nearby).
 You have the whole upstairs and it is completely private.
 It's clean, very functional, and uncluttered as it's dedicated to AIRBNB guests only.
 Totally safe, family friendly walkable area.

 -hi-def flat screen with DVR/DVD/Blu-Ray/HBO

 -Always fresh linens and towels.
 No down bedding.

 -Bottled soap and shampoo.